Learn how to integrate the AWS IoT Core service into your DeviceOps workflows using the EdgeIQ API or web application

 |Step 2 API Example|

 Step three is associating specific devices with your AWS integration.
-You can navigate to an individual device or group of devices and associate the AWS IoT Core integration with them.
+You can navigate to an individual device and associate the AWS IoT Core integration with it.
 You can also use our API to make this association; we provide a number of code examples and test options directly from our online API Reference.

 While many users prefer our web app, others may prefer to use existing developer tools that they are used to, such as Postman or Paw.